okasi/skript-lang-scripts/README.md

-todo:
+##About
+Some skripts I've made/contributed to & used on my server https://www.planetminecraft.com/server/arneo-style-assasins-creed/

+### Todo:
-write about custom LTS setup
+* write about custom LTS setup
-licence?
+* licence?